SaidNivek/Project_2_Juan_Kevin/README.md

 - Have a user profile
 - Update their profiles
 - Update their pictures
-- Update their comemnts
+- Update their comments
 - Delete their comments
 - Delete their pictures
 - Delete their profile
 - Easily see if there are other pictures posted on a main page
-- user authentication / email sign-up
+- User authentication / email sign-up

 ## MVP Goals
 - Post pictures